RubenMercadePrieto/ESP32_PIControl_DHT11/README.md

 everything is good, a [success](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/200). "text/plain" is the type of information to be sent, in this case plain text.
 Such descritption, called [MIME types](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types), is very important because it tells the browser what the information being sent is: text, html, image, video, etc. The third argument of *server.send* is the information to send, in this example "hello from esp32!".
-In the future, it will be much more complicated.
+In the future, it will be a bit more complicated.
 Handling HTTP requests are a bit of a pain because everything that the Webserver (the ESP32) has to send to the client (e.g. browser) has to be defined in such way: first by specifying what is the HTTP request using *server.on*, and then by defining a handling function of what to do, likely finishing with a *server.send*(200, etc, etc).
-Note the other example given in the example HelloServer; with would be activated if calling in the browser 192.168.1.103/inline.
+The other example given in the example HelloServer could be accessed by calling in the browser 192.168.1.103/inline.

 ```cpp